wiepteam/studygroup/Cohort 2/README.md

 * **Grow**: Enhance your skills and knowledge to equip you better to contribute to the Ethereum community and beyond.
 Don't miss this opportunity to be part of a vibrant and supportive learning community.
 Mark your calendars for August 19 and get ready to dive into the world of Ethereum with Study Group Cohort 2!

-For more information join [Discord](https://discord.gg/JvEVfKBY6W) and to register, fill up this [form].
+For more information join [Discord](https://discord.gg/JvEVfKBY6W) and to register, fill up this [form](https://forms.gle/QHzLKjX1Mv9scUpk8).
 We look forward to seeing you there!